maksimyaromin/maksimyaromin.github.io/index.md

 favicon: "assets/icons/favicon.ico"
 meta:
     description: >-
         Hello, my name is Maksim Yaromin.
-I am Software Developer.
-Software Development is being my passion since early childhood.
-And I am glad I was able to realize my dream.
-Today I am a professional developer with decades of experience.
+I am a Software Developer.
+Software development has been my passion since childhood, shaping both my career and mindset.
+Over the years, I have honed my skills in building scalable systems and solving complex technical challenges.
+Today, with extensive experience, I continue to push the boundaries of technology and innovation.
     robots:
         - index
         - follow